medialab/minet/docs/cli.md

 https://wikitech.wikimedia.org/wiki/Analytics/AQS/Pageviews

 positional arguments:
   value_or_column_name          Single page to process or name of the CSV column
                                 containing pages when using -i/--input.

 optional arguments:
   --access ACCESS               Get pageviews by access.
-Defaults to "all-access".
+Defaults to "all-
+                                access".
   --agent AGENT                 Get pageviews by target agent.
 Defaults to "all-
                                 agents".
   --end-date END_DATE           End date.
 Must be of format YYYYMMDD (e.g.
                                 20151031) or YYYYMMDDHH (e.g. 2015103100)
   --granularity GRANULARITY     Pageviews granularity.
 Defaults to "monthly".
   --lang LANG                   Lang for the given pages.
   --lang-column LANG_COLUMN     Name of a CSV column containing page lang.
   --start-date START_DATE       Starting date.
 Must be of format YYYYMMDD (e.g.
                                 20151031) or YYYYMMDDHH (e.g. 2015103100)
-  --sum                       Whether to sum the collected pageviews rather than
+  --sum                         Whether to sum the collected pageviews rather
-                              outputting them by timestamp.
+                                than outputting them by timestamp.
+  -t THREADS, --threads THREADS
-  --threads THREADS           Number of threads to use.
+                                Number of threads to use.
 Defaults to 10.
-  -s SELECT, --select SELECT  Columns of input CSV file to include in the output
+  -s SELECT, --select SELECT    Columns of input CSV file to include in the
-                              (separated by `,`).
+                                output (separated by `,`).
   --total TOTAL                 Total number of items to process.
 Might be
                                 necessary when you want to display a finite progress indicator for large files given as input to the command.
   -i INPUT, --input INPUT       CSV file containing all the pages you want to
                                 process.
 Will consider `-` as stdin.
   -o OUTPUT, --output OUTPUT    Path to the output file.
 Will consider `-` as
                                 stdout.
 If not given, results will also be printed to stdout.
   --resume                      Whether to resume from an aborted collection.
-Need
-                              -o to be set.
+                                Need -o to be set.
   -h, --help                    show this help message and exit

 how to use the command with a CSV file?